-We set the scene by expressing option prices via TPDFs of the underliers, since we will test the performances of NN approximated densities in the application setting of option pricing.
+We set the scene by expressing option prices via TPDFs of the underliers because we will test the performances of NN approximated densities in the application setting of option pricing.
 For clarity of exposition, we begin with a simple one-dimensional model.
 In Section 2.2, we show how to formulate PDE problems to find TPDFs.
-In Section 2.2.2, we apply deep learning techniques to approximating parametric PDEs and using this to solve backward Kolmogorov equations in order to find parametric TPDFs in a computationally effective manner.
+In Section 2.2.2, we apply deep learning techniques to approximating parametric PDEs and using this to solve backward Kolmogorov equations to find parametric TPDFs in a computationally effective manner.

 2.1.
-Option pricing via the transition density of an underlier
+Option Pricing via the Transition Density of an Underlier